home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 }
 ```

 When the translations are merged into Home Assistant, they will be automatically uploaded to [Lokalise](https://lokalise.co/) where the translation team will help to translate them in other languages.
-[More info on translating Home Assistant.](internationalization_translation.md)
+While developing locally, you will need to run `script/translations_develop` to see changes made to `strings.json` [More info on translating Home Assistant.](internationalization_translation.md)